Travels with V

 There are plenty of museums in Havana but we prefer to stay outdoors in the sunshine.
 Though we make an exception for Museo de la Revolución, a grand palace entirely devoted to Fidel Castro and his comrades and their historical struggle against the dictator Batista and his corrupt regime in 1959.
 There are bullet holes in the walls and on display is an almost surrealistic collection of bloodied shirts, documents in Spanish (no translation) propaganda, press clippings and dioramas depicting the heroes.
 Fidel of course, but also Che Guevara and Camilo Cienfuegos (to the left).

 Cienfuegos?
 Yes, absolutely as important as Che.
 Today his name is unknown to most of us, I myself had never heard of him.
 But he was very close to Fidel in the Revolutionary army, a loyal and dedicated fighter.
-He is regarded as less dogmatic compared to Fidel, a kind-hearted man with humour and lust for life.
+He was regarded as being less dogmatic compared to Fidel, a kind-hearted man with humour and lust for life.

 In 1959 he disappeared during a flight in a small plane from Santiago to Havana.
 Still today what happened to him is a mystery, neither his body nor the aircraft was ever found.
 In the political word fight some say there was a disagreement and Fidel got rid of him, others blame Cuba’s new enemy, the US.